 Sick leave will be accumulated at the rate of 11⁄2 days per month of service.
 Fifteen (15) days will be allowed as a loaned benefit which must be repaid to the College out of future earned sick leave accumulation; or, should service terminate after this bank credit is used and before it is repaid, it will be considered a debt to the College and deducted from salary.
-A faculty member upon request to the Business Office shall be informed of the number of his/her accumulated sick leave days.
+A faculty member upon request to the Business Office shall be informed of the number of his/her/their accumulated sick leave days.

 There is no limit on the amount of sick days that can be stored in a bank of accumulated sick days.
-However, a faculty member is only allowed to use sick leave that will cover him/her through ninety (90) calendar days.
+However, a faculty member is only allowed to use sick leave that will cover him/her/them through ninety (90) calendar days.

-Once a faculty member who has been on sick leave or LTD returns to work, he/she is again eligible to draw upon his/her bank of sick days through ninety (90) additional calendar days (if his/her bank of accumulated days is sufficient to cover ninety (90) calendar days).
+Once a faculty member who has been on sick leave or LTD returns to work, he/she/they is again eligible to draw upon his/he/their bank of sick days through ninety (90) additional calendar days (if his/her/their bank of accumulated days is sufficient to cover ninety (90) calendar days).
 This procedure may be repeated until the faculty member's bank of accumulated sick leave is exhausted.

 - (2) Extended Health Leaves Due to Physical or Mental Causes - a.
-Under predictable circumstances, when medical opinion indicates the faculty member will be absent from work for more than two (2) weeks, he/she shall request extended health leave. - Extended health leave due to physical or mental causes shall be granted to faculty members upon request by the faculty member and recommendation by the President.
+Under predictable circumstances, when medical opinion indicates the faculty member will be absent from work for more than two (2) weeks, he/she shall request extended health leave.

+Extended health leave due to physical or mental causes shall be granted to faculty members upon their request and recommendation by the President.
 Such request shall be in writing and shall be accompanied by a written diagnosis by the attending physician including a projected return date if feasible.
-Days used for this purpose shall be charged at the faculty member's option to his/her sick leave bank.
-Such extended health leave may be considered for renewal at least every six (6) months. - b.
+Days used for this purpose shall be charged at the faculty member's option to his/her/their sick leave bank.
+Such extended health leave may be considered for renewal at least every six (6) months.

+After a faculty member has been on long-term disability for one year, the faculty member shall meet jointly with MCCCFA and the College for an update.

+b.
 Under predictable circumstances request for an extension of such leave or notice of intention to return must be made in writing at least sixty (60) calendar days prior to the termination date of the leave.
 Failure to return after termination date of the leave will constitute faculty resignation.
-Before returning to work the faculty member must provide a doctor's statement attesting to his/her fitness.
+Before returning to work the faculty member must provide a doctor's statement attesting to his/her/their fitness.
 The College may at its expense require a concurring opinion from its physician before agreeing to the faculty member's return.
 In the absence of concurrence, additional medical evidence may be required at the College's expense from a mutually agreeable source.

 When the extended health leave requested is shorter than ninety (90) days, the faculty member will not be subject to the sixty (60) day notification requirement.
-Details relating to notification of return will be as agreed upon between the faculty member and his/her immediate supervisor.
+Details relating to notification of return will be as agreed upon between the faculty member and his/her/their immediate supervisor.